gabrielkheisa-ca/blue-green-manual/README.md

 ## Deploying the Blue Application to GKE with Terraform

-Use the following Terraform configuration to create a GKE cluster with a budget-friendly node pool and deploy the "hello-blue" application.
-This will be our initial live environment (Blue).
+Use the following Terraform configuration to create a GKE cluster with a budget-friendly node pool and deploy the "hello-blue" application as the initial active version.

 ```terraform
 terraform {